Srynetix/hx3d-framework/README.md

 When the `game` folder isn't here, the build script only build the framework.
 So the options as `--install`, `--execute`, or `--debug` will not work (you will be warned.)

+### Windows building ###

+Currently, Windows build are supported using MinGW.

+The recommended way is to use MSYS2.
+Then, you install the required packages into MSYS2: MinGW-w64, CMake and Ninja.

+MSVC *may be* supported later.

 ## <a name="testing"></a> Testing ##